Fahdshema/National-Security-Ogranizations-Government-Enterprise-Grade-MLOps-for-Cyber-Attack-Prediction-System/README.md

 The system consists of two main components working in tandem:

 ```
+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
+ NB — Sensitive components omitted
+For security and compliance reasons, the monitor-app and ml-service packages (containing runtime credentials, private keys, or production configuration) are intentionally not included in this repository.
+The repo contains:

+Infrastructure as Code (CloudFormation templates)

+CI/CD pipeline definitions (CodeBuild/CodeDeploy configs)

+Source code for non-sensitive components and deployment scripts

+If you require the full artifacts for testing or review, please request access and I will provide them via a secure channel (private collaborator invite, encrypted artifact, or time-limited download) after verifying identity and purpose.
 ┌─────────────────────────────────────────────────────────────────┐
 │                    ML Cyber Attack Prediction System            │
 ├─────────────────────────────────────────────────────────────────┤